ArduPilot/ardupilot_wiki/dev/source/docs/skyviper.rst

 Log Files
 =========

 DataFlash logs are stored on the microSD card of the Sonix in the DATAFLASH directory.
 You can access them via the filesystem interface of the web interface.
-If the DATAFLASH directory is not present, then logging may not be enabled by default.
-In order to enable logging, go to the web interface Flight Parameters page, select Logging, in the drop-down, and set LOGGING_ENABLED to 1.
-After this you will see the DATAFLASH directory appear.
+In order to enable logging while Disarmed, go to the web interface Flight Parameters page, select Logging, in the drop-down, and set LOG_DISARMED to 1:ENABLED.

 Logs are binary files and can be viewed in several log viewers, including MissionPlanner.

 Factory Reset
 =============